-If a child tests positive while in camp, they will be quarantined and asked to be picked up from camp within 24 hours.
-We feel that living in quarantine at camp, if positive, would be too difficult for the sick camper, and not in the best interest of our camp community.
-We know that this is challenging for some families traveling from farther away, but in an effort to keep our entire community safe, this commitment is necessary in order for your child to come to camp this summer.
-We will work with our International families on timing to get to camp as soon as possible.
+We feel that living in quarantine at camp, if positive, is not the greatest experience for a camper.
+We will work with our international families on timing to get to camp as soon as possible.
 If you are planning to travel out of the area, we ask that families provide us with a contact person who can pick up their child in the event of a positive Covid result.
 If a child tests positive at camp, we will notify our camp community to keep our families informed.
 We will notify our local health officials as well.
 We will not be able to share specific names or personal information.